sensu/sensu-docs-legacy/source/docs/0.23/clients.md

 Sensu Client `keepalives` are the heartbeat mechanism used by Sensu to ensure that all registered Sensu clients are still operational and able to reach the [Sensu Transport][6].
-Sensu clients publish keepalive messages containing client configuration data to the Sensu transport every 20 seconds (by default).
+Sensu clients publish keepalive messages containing client configuration data to the Sensu transport every 20 seconds.
 If a Sensu client fails to send keepalive messages over a period of 120 seconds (by default), the Sensu server (or Sensu Enterprise) will create a keepalive [event][7].
 Keepalives can be used to identify unhealthy systems and network partitions (among other things), and keepalive events can trigger email notifications and other useful actions.

 ### Client registration & the client registry {#registration-and-registry}